Status of ARC

 If you are a mailbox provider or mailing list operator, it is time to begin planning your ARC implementation.

-AOL and GMail are already validating messages they receive with ARC headers, code libraries and a test suite are freely available, one commercial MTA already includes ARC support, and patches for popular mailing list managers (MLMs) will be released shortly (March 2017).
+AOL and Google are already validating messages they receive with ARC headers, code libraries and a test suite are freely available, one commercial MTA already includes ARC support, and patches for popular mailing list managers (MLMs) will be released shortly (June 2017).
 Links to these items are available on our Resources page.

 What is ARC?